 Because our business is conducted in multiple countries, we face exposure to movements in foreign currency exchange rates.
 This exposure may change over time as business practices evolve and can have a material impact on our financial statements.
 Our functional currency is the U.S. dollar.
-The functional currencies of our subsidiaries include Kazakhstan tenge, Euro, Uzbekistan sum, Kyrgyzstan som, Azerbaijan manat, Armenian dram, British pound sterling and United Arab Emirates dirham.
-For financial reporting purposes, those currencies are translated into U.S. dollars as the reporting currency.
+The functional currencies of our subsidiaries include reporting currency.
 Assets and liabilities are translated at the exchange rate in effect at the balance sheet dates.
 Revenues and expenses are translated at the average rate of exchange prevailing during the reporting period.
 As the value of the functional currencies of our subsidiaries weakens against the U.S. dollar, we may realize losses arising as a result of translating such foreign currencies to U.S. dollars.
 Conversely, as the value of the U.S. dollar weakens against the functional currencies of our subsidiaries, we may realize gains arising as a result of currency translation.